To set up date periods, click Administration->Periods:

 You must edit each granularity (type) separately.

-For example, within a date range spanning a year, days are defined independently of weeks, months, quarters, etc. Also Sprints can be defined for Agile work.
+For example, within a date range spanning a year, weeks are defined independently of months, quarters, etc. Also, Sprints can be defined for Agile work.
 The system will automatically determine how many business days are in the given period being defined (excluding weekends).

-The period dates are used when displaying date-based views, such as forecasts and utilization, etc. and on timesheets.
+The period dates are used when displaying date-based views (such as assignments, project demand and resource utilization, and on timesheets.

 Adding a Period